Understanding Your Garden’s Soil Quality

 Once we determine the soil’s acidity level, for instance, we can find ways to address our issues by amending the soil, if needed.
 Even without a test kit, you can determine if the soil is too acidic or not, by using either vinegar or baking soda.
 To do this, collect samples of soil from different parts of your garden.
 In a container, pour 1/2 cup of white vinegar unto the sample soil.

 If it fizzes, you have an alkaline soil.
 If it doesn't fizz, then you can test if the soil is acidic.
 Moisten the soil with distilled water.
 Add about 1/2 cup of baking soda.
 Again if it fizzes, then your soil is acidic.
 After doing both tests, and your soil does not react to any of these substances, then it's pH neutral.
 (However, if you don’t want this hassle, there are gadgets available in online supply stores that can do the trick).

 Add Organic Matter

 Adding organic matter is a sure way to improve your soil quality.
 Whatever is the current state of your garden soil, adding more compost or organic matter will fix it over time.
-I usually add about an inch of compost to the soil every 3 – 4 months.
-Vermicast is also a good way to condition the soil as it helps induce the growth of beneficial micro-organisms in the soil.
+Adding vermicast or rabbit manure are a good way to condition the soil.
+You may also apply an EM-based solution as it helps induce the growth of beneficial micro-organisms in the soil.
+EM (Effective Micro-organisms) is a pro-biotic solution that harnesses beneficial micro-organisms as a way of conditioning your soil.
+In other words, it speeds up the "curing" period of your soil- something that nature is supposed to do if left undisturbed over time.
 Kitchen scraps, like banana peels, eggshells, coffee grounds and fish parts are likewise helpful because they are rich in nutrients that our plants need for growth and stamina.